 The following points should be specifically covered when taking a history from a patient with a pleural effusion:

-- History of liver disease
+- History of heart, liver or renal disease

 - History of malignancy (however remote)

-- History of chest disease, especially pneumonia
+- History of chest disease, especially recent pneumonia

-- History of pancreatitis
+- History of pancreatic disease

 - Accurate drug history

 An accurate drug history is important, as certain drugs are known to sometimes cause pleural effusions.
 Some of the more common include: